 The time frame varies depending on the complexities of the estate.
 In most cases, the process takes between six months to a year.
-There is no time limit for completing the probate process, but IHT must be paid within six months.
+There is no time limit for completing the probate process, but IHT must be paid within six months after the person's death.